CDTProcurement/adpq/README.md

 * Ability to review vendors’ user-centric design and agile software development competencies prior to solicitation.

 ###The Process:
-* The State has released the RFI, Prototypes, and a Q&A to all interested vendors (see above files).
+* The State has released the RFI, Technical Prototypes, and a Q&A to all interested vendors (see above files).

 The California Department of Technology (CDT) advises all partcipants to review the Key Action Dates, Section A.1 PQVP DS-AD Key Action Dates.